SA-Sean/pdsnd_git_bikeshare/README.md

     python bikeshare.py
 ```
 - follow the interactive prompts in your terminal 😃
+Note: inputs are case insensitive, however correct city spelling is important for the script to recognise the city for which bikeshare data you wish to view.

 ## Credits
 A huge thanks to the Udacity team without whom this project would not have been possible.